Submissions

 Please send interview queries—not unsolicited manuscripts—to our interview editor.

 Composition Forum invites submissions to the Program Profiles section of the journal.
-These profiles should describe the ways in which theories, research, and pedagogies shape individual college writing programs.
-Profiles can also describe program-based research studies.
-Composition Forum considers writing programs in its most inclusive definition, including first-year composition programs, professional writing programs, writing-across-the-discipline and/or writing-in-the discipline programs, writing centers, graduate programs in rhetoric and composition, and undergraduate major or certificate programs in writing.
+These profiles should describe the ways in which theories, research, and pedagogies shape individual college writing programs and inform programmatic initiatives.
+Composition Forum considers writing programs in its most inclusive definition, including first-year composition programs, professional writing programs, writing across the curriculum and/or writing in the disciplines programs, writing centers, course-embedded writing fellow programs, graduate programs in rhetoric and composition, and undergraduate major or certificate programs in writing.

 Please review our manuscript preparation guidelines, below, and send queries to our program profile editors.